Yuanyuan-Shi/website/_pages/about.md

   - /about.html
 ---

-I am a final year Ph.D. student advised by Prof. Baosen Zhang in the Department of Electrical and Computer Engineering at the University of Washington.
-At the same time, I'm pursuing a master degree in the Department of Statistics, also at the University of Washington.
+I am a fifth-year Ph.D. student in Electrical and Computer Engineering at the University of Washington, advised by [Prof. Baosen Zhang](https://zhangbaosen.github.io/).
+At the same time, I'm pursuing a master degree in the Department of Statistics.
 My research interests focus on the area of energy systems from the perspective of machine learning, optimization, and control.
-During my Ph.D. studies, I developed algorithms for controlling and optimizing resources in energy systems and discovered fundamental, societal-scale insights in data-driven, cyber-physical systems (CPS).
-My work has been applied by Microsoft, Doosan Gridtech, Centrica, JD.com and DeepMind.

 News
 ======